Sir-Boops/Chatter-Boop/README.md

 # Chatter-Boop
-## A Multi Platform Chat Moderation Bot
+## A Multi Platform Chat Moderation Bot Framework

-Chatter-Boop is a Multi-Platform chat moderation bot built to keep track of many chats at once while also not limiting one to any spefic chat
+Chatter-Boop is built to connect to many chats and simplify their output making it simple to write commands that work in all chats!

 ### Installation (On Linux)
 Make sure you fill in ```config.json``` before starting the bot!